Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

 43. What time-savings advantage is offered with the use of Amazon Rekognition?
     - A. Amazon Rekognition provides automatic watermarking of images.
+      [it focuses on image/video analysis.]
     - B. Amazon Rekognition provides automatic detection of objects appearing in pictures.
+      [uses machine learning to identify objects, people, text, scenes, and activities in images and videos]
     - C. Amazon Recognition provides the ability to resize millions of images automatically.
     - D. Amazon Rekognition uses Amazon Mechanical Turk to allow humans to bid on object detection jobs.